 Our current situation

-The team page of our website in 2019 shows a group of semi-similarly looking men and one woman…
+The team picture from our 2019 company retreat shows a group of mainly semi-similarly looking men

 We think it is not enough anymore to simply not discriminate, welcome others, and treat everyone respectfully.
-We've done all those things from our founding in 2008.
+We realise now we have to try harder.
 What we haven't done well in the past is to explicitly and clearly state our values and behaviours.

 Why diversity matters

 Many studies have already shown all the advantages of a more diverse workforce.
-It improves, for example, the collective intelligence of a team and creativity is improved through the diversity of ideas and debate.
+It improves, for example, the collective intelligence of a team and creativity is improved through the diversity of ideas and debate Diversity is relevant for everybody.
 Having diversified teams means a greater range of end-user empathy that will help create more effective products.

-A more diverse team also tends to increase the domain knowledge available to the team.
-And finally, clients care very deeply about diversity sometimes.
-They value and expect it in their partners as well and they are more likely to partner up with a company with whom they can easily identify.
+Diverse teams also tends to increase the domain knowledge available to them.
+We value and expect it in our clients and partners as well.
+We are more likely to team up with a company with whom we can easily identify.

 Changing the status quo